 Even the most dedicated person, working in the field of their dreams, can become burnt out from exhaustion by their work.
 What was previously a pleasure or a challenge becomes a chore.
 What was previously a vision with a clear path to follow, feels like a bleak vista on a featureless desert.
 Sometimes it’s possible to turn aside and start a new journey in a new direction.
 That is where career counselling can provide vital help.
 But at other times there seems to be no prospect of changing our path, and we wonder how we will continue to struggle on.
 It is at this time that we need time to pause and take time to dig down to the wellsprings of motivation which can refresh us and help us on our way.
 I can act as a guide to help you find that refreshment, regather your strength, and head in the direction you need to go. ^Top

 There comes a time at work when we need to leave.
 Perhaps we’ve stayed too long to help others out.
 Or perhaps we want to stay but others want us to go.
 That tension between going and staying is something we may feel almost on a daily basis, but it can become unbearable at the end of a job.
 Whether we’re retiring, or have been made redundant, we remain attached to our work when there are other things worth doing, elsewhere.
 I can help you manage that process of saying goodbye so that you make a smooth transition to a different life.
 Handing over work, dealing with feelings of loss, planning how to spend your time after you leave, are all things which are best done with thoughtfulness.
 That way you can better focus on the future and move forward instead of forever looking back. ^Top

 If you have a work-related problem and would like help, why not get in touch?
-You can contact me using the form on the right.
-I’ll tell you how I can help.
-And if you’d like to know how successful I am, read what some of my clients say about me here.
+You can contact us using the form on the right.
+We’ll tell you how we can help.
+And if you’d like to know how successful we are, read what some of our clients say about us here.